atul-atul/atul-atul.github.io/docs/_posts/2023-11-26-integration.md

 date: "2023-11-26"
 ---

-Recently came across the post on Google SRE post.
+Recently came across the post on Google SRE blog.
 [Lessons Learned from Twenty Years of Site Reliability Engineering](https://sre.google/resources/practices-and-processes/twenty-years-of-sre-lessons-learned/)

 Funny that they don't seem to mention the date on the post.
 Or I might have missed it.
 That aside, the thing that struck me most is that they mentioned lesson 5 **"Unit tests alone are not enough - integration testing is also needed"** And they seemed to have that learning around 2017.
 I will try to practice the lesson **Automate your mitigations** but the integration tests lesson resonated.